DATES FOR 2019 APPLICATION:

 CHINESE POLITICS AND SOCIETY

-Besides these instructors, you will interact with a range of other academics and professionals during the course, content to be confirmed.
-See 2016 program for reference.
+Besides the main instructor, you will interact with a range of other academics and professionals during the course.
+See 2018 Program for reference.

-Besides lectures from these instructors, you will interact with a range of different business people and academics, to be confirmed later.
-See the 2016 program here for reference.
+Besides lectures from the main instructor, you will interact with a range of different business people and academics.
+See 2018 program for reference.

 ABOUT BOTH COURSES